tqdm/tqdm/README.rst

 ``tqdm`` works on any platform (Linux/Windows/Mac), in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.

-``tqdm`` does not require any library nor curses to run, just a Python interpreter.
+``tqdm`` does not require any library (not even curses!) to run, just a vanilla Python interpreter will do.

 Installation